 in places where I once called home.
 So much has changed from the people to the overall physical landscape.
 Despite all of these transformations, New York will always be home.

-How has New York and the street scene influenced your work?
+PUMA: How has New York and the street scene influenced your work?

-So much of my work was inspired by historic photographs I saw of the great Harlem Renaissance taken by legendary photographer James Van Der Zee.
+JS: So much of my work was inspired by historic photographs I saw of the great Harlem Renaissance taken by legendary photographer James Van Der Zee.
 I admired how he incorporated the urban landscape in many of his classic images, particularly of distinctive brownstones and gated storefronts.
 As my love for the craft grew, I sought to shoot at locations in New York City that had rich cultural and architectural history, to serve as backdrops to many of my photographs; very much like he did it.
 I developed a profound fascination for decorative bricks, detailed stoops, cobblestone streets, and narrow alleyways.
 Unable to afford a studio, the streets became my workspace and served my every need as a photographer.
 Some of my favourite locations were in Harlem, Bedford Stuyvesant, SoHo, Chinatown, and the Lower East Side.
 All proved to be ideal locations that still have somewhat of a vintage feel.

-What makes you decide to snap a certain subject?
+PUMA: What makes you decide to snap a certain subject?

 JS: My decision to make a particular photograph varies.
 In the majority of cases, I seek to create an image that is insightful and provocative.
 Traveling the streets my eyes are constantly wandering searching for that hidden gem; it could be a person, place or a mere object.
 What helps with this selection process is having already established themes or projects in mind; it could be a theme on fathers and sons, twins, best friends, hats, or politically inspired statements.
 Having a visual conception just makes the whole image making process that much easier.
 Of course, there are situations that you may not have foreseen which is why it is always a good practice to have your camera out and at the ready.

-What are your most unforgettable scenes you’ve captured from back in the day?
+PUMA: What are the most unforgettable scenes you’ve captured from back in the day?

 JS: There are so many, but some of my most memorable photographs were taken downtown Brooklyn, around the area of the once famed Albee Square Mall.
 That particular section became my unofficial studio where a number of my iconic images were made, as there was always an endless stream of positive and willing participants who didn’t mind having their history documented.
 Some of my most iconic and treasured images were taken at two local and very popular high schools in Brooklyn; Samuel J Tilden and Erasmus.
 There, I met and photographed so many young and promising students during the early 1980’s; many of whom I am still very close with today.

-For years on the Suede still lurks on the street.
+PUMA: For years on the Suede still lurks on the streets.
 Why do you think it’s become a cultural icon?